newrelic/newrelic-ruby-agent/README.md

 ## Getting Started

-Install the Ruby Agent as a gem.

-    gem install newrelic_rpm

-Or add it to your project's Gemfile.
+Add the Ruby Agent to your project's Gemfile.

     gem 'newrelic_rpm'